There once was a town called Hobbledy-Bean,

 The whole place had a lovely sheen…

-But did that building always lean?
+But had that building always leaned?

 “Where’s the grass?” a small boy said,